LisandroGuerra/LisandroGuerra/README.md

 ## About me

-I am BA in Business Administration, graduated in Information Technology Management and Governance and studying Computer Science with graduation scheduled for 2024.
+I am an electronics technician, with a bachelor's degree in business administration, I specialized in information technology management and governance, I am studying computer science and a master's degree in management, entrepreneurship and innovation, both with graduation scheduled for 2024.

 <a href="#">
   <img src="https://github-readme-stats.vercel.app/api?username=LisandroGuerra&show_icons=true&theme=vision-friendly-dark" alt="Lisandro Guerra"/>